Ben Grauer: Reissues

 An archival recording of Grauer's voice calling, "Here it is," begins Harry Shearer's Le Show.

-Final years and death
+Final years

 In the decade before his death, Grauer collected material for a projected history of prices and pricing, with special attention to book prices.
 He was active in several professional journalistic organizations as well as the Grolier Club.
 Grauer had a strong interest in the graphic arts; he even printed his own Christmas cards.

+Personal life and death

-Ben Grauer died of a heart attack at New York University Medical Center in New York City on May 31, 1977, two days before his 69th birthday.
+On September 25, 1954, Grauer married interior designer Melanie Kahane.
+He died of a heart attack at New York University Medical Center in New York City on May 31, 1977, two days before his 69th birthday.
 He is interred in Westchester Hills Cemetery in Hastings-on-Hudson, New York.

+Honors

+In 1956 Grauer was made a Chevalier of the French Legion of Honour in recognition of his reporting about France and French people.
+Grauer narrated Two Hundred Years Ago Tonight: The Battle of Lexington, a Voice of America series that won a Peabody Award in 1975.

 Filmography

 Including early career as child actor: